-- Maintain one or more capital reserve funds at a level consistent with the approved capital reserve fund plan; - Prepare and provide to the owners, before or at the time of giving notice of every annual general meeting, an annual report on the capital reserve fund.
+- Maintain one or more capital reserve funds at an appropriate level; - Prepare and provide to the owners, before or at the time of giving notice of every annual general meeting, an annual report on the capital reserve fund.
 This report should include the opening balance, the source of the income received during the year, what money was spent during the year, the list of property repaired or replaced and the costs incurred for the repair or replacement; - Retain qualified persons to conduct periodic capital reserve fund studies and prepare capital reserve fund reports; - Upon receipt of the capital reserve fund report, prepare a capital reserve fund plan for consideration by the owners at the next annual general meeting; - Not use the capital reserve fund for "improvements" unless the owners vote to allow it.
 Improvements are normally changes, enhancements, alterations or additions to the common property or property owned by the corporation.